LinneaToth/KonstFok/README.md

-# React Native - Konstfok
+# React Native - konstfok

 ## Final assignment in app development course
 Project made during my third semester of two year higher vocational education in frontend / web development.
+Think of the app as a happy marriage between an art gallery visit and a pomodoro timer!

 ### Features
 #### Browse Artwork